Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

-Our system is a driven-dissipative system.
-In the active state, where the average speed of the particle $\overline{v}$ is non-zero, the power of activation and frictional dissipation per particle can be written with the mean-field approximation as
+Our model is a driven-dissipative system.
+In the active state, the power of energy injection and dissipation per particle at the mean-field level can be written as

-where $f_a= {\overline{v}}/2{l_m} $ is the average collision (activation) frequency per particle.
+respectively, where $f_a \equiv {\overline{v}}/2{l_m} $ is the average collision frequency per particle and $\overline{v}$ is the average particle speed.
 Since the dissipation is a quadratic function of $\overline{v}$, a driving-dissipation balanced state with $W_{disp} = W_{driv}$ can be reached, which leads to the kinetic temperature of the system: